BatuhanErTo/patika/frontend-assignments/google_homepage/README.md

-# Google Clone
+# Google Homepage
-1.Google Clone project  is a clone version of google.com .
+1.Google Homepage project  is a clone version of google.com .
 2.Html and Css is used in this project.

 ## License